Patty Stonesifer

+Patricia Q. Stonesifer /ˈstoʊnsaɪfər/ (born 1956) is an American executive.
+From June 2023 to January 2024, she was the interim CEO of The Washington Post and is on the board of Amazon.
+She began her career in various executive roles at Microsoft before becoming the founding CEO of the Bill & Melinda Gates Foundation.
+She previously was the president and CEO of Martha's Table, a Washington D.C.–based non-profit that provides community-based solutions to poverty.

 Early life and education

 Born in Indianapolis, Indiana, Stonesifer is the sixth of nine children in a Roman Catholic family.
 Her father, Bill Quigley, was a car salesman and her mother was a physical therapist.
 Volunteering was a core value of her family and childhood; in addition to the nine children, the family hosted foster children for "a significant part of the time that I was growing up".
-She graduated from of Indiana University in 1982.
+She graduated from Indiana University in 1982.

 Career

 Technology

 Stonesifer spent two decades working at for-profit technology companies as a consultant to DreamWorks SKG and at Microsoft in various vice president positions.
 She began her tenure at Microsoft in 1988 running its Canadian division before being promoted to vice president and revamping Microsoft's Product Support operations.
 Later she oversaw the Consumer Products Group and served as senior vice president of the Interactive Media Division.
 In the latter position, Stonesifer was responsible for an $800 million business responsible for interactive entertainment, news, information and service products, and she oversaw the launch of MSNBC (cable TV) and MSN.
 The Interactive Media Division produced software titles including Encarta Encyclopedia, Magic School Bus Series and Microsoft Flight Simulator.
 In 1996 she negotiated a Microsoft and DreamWorks SKG joint venture, DreamWorks Interactive, which was subsequently acquired by Electronic Arts.

+In July 1996, while she worked at Microsoft, she was named as one of the 25 Most Influential People in America by Time.
 By the time she left Microsoft in 1997, she was the highest-ranking woman there.